jcarrasko/alf4gae/README.md

-[Alfresco - Google App Engine Boilerplate]
+[Alfresco Cloud - Google App Engine Boilerplate]
 ==============================

 This boilerplate lets you to develop rapid user interfaces deployed in Google App Engine and that uses Alfresco Cloud like backend for ECM purposes.